History of Gary Player in Timeline

 In 1989, the GTE North Classic was shortened to 36 holes due to rain.

-In 1991, Seve Ballesteros equaled Gary Player's record of five wins in the World Match Play Championship.
+In 1991, Seve Ballesteros equaled Gary Player's record for most victories in the World Match Play Championship, with five wins.

-1998: Oldest Golfer to Make the Cut at the Masters
+1998: Oldest Golfer to Make the Cut at Masters

-In 1998, at the Masters, Gary Player, at the age of 48, became the oldest golfer to make the cut, breaking a 25-year-old record.
+In 1998, at the Masters, Gary Player became the oldest golfer to ever make the cut, breaking Sam Snead's 25-year-old record, crediting his diet, health, practice and golf fitness.

 From 2000, Gary Player hosted the Nelson Mandela Invitational golf tournament staged by Black Knight International.